101 Best Things to Do on Oʻahu, Hawaiʻi

 83. ChadLou’s Coffee Roasters (Kailua)

-ChadLou’s in Kailua is where you go when you truly appreciate coffee for the taste of coffee!
+I say this because ChadLou’s is where you go when you truly appreciate coffee for the taste of coffee!
 It’s mochas that don’t taste like hot chocolates and coffee that is roasted onsite!

-Furthermore, there’s a nice outdoor seating area that makes for a nice place to sit and relax, or you can take your coffee to go and walk the nearby Kawainui Marsh Trail mentioned previously.
+On top of this, there’s a great outdoor seating area that makes for a nice place to sit and enjoy your morning, or I recommend taking your coffee down the road to walk the easy Kawainui Marsh Trail mentioned previously.
+If so, you might just see myself and my miniature dachshund Eleanor on the trail!

 Yelp: ChadLou’s Coffee Roasters